Why do we need a splicing kit?

 The skill for us is in knowing how to use the kit to its full potential.

-Why do we need all these components kit?
+Why do we need all these components in the kit?

 In your splicing kit, you will find the main items are the splicer, cleaver and battery, however, everything in your kit is there for a reason.